Treating diabetic retinopathy Treating diabetic retinopathy is a critical aspect of preserving vision and maintaining the overall quality of life […]

-Athletes with keratoconus may face challenges in participating in sports, as their vision may be impaired.
-However, with proper management and the right protective eyewear, individuals with keratoconus can continue to play sports and lead active lifestyles.
+Athletes with keratoconus may face challenges in participating in sports, as their vision may be impaired and they may find it hard to see or be comfortable with standard glasses or contact lenses.
+However, with proper guidance and the right protective eyewear, individuals with keratoconus can continue to play sports and lead active lifestyles.

-According to the National Eye Institute, it is estimated that keratoconus affects approximately 1 in every 2,000 people in the United States.
+According to the National Eye Institute, it is estimated that keratoconus affects approximately 1 in every 2,000 people in the United States, however more recent estimates indicate even higher rates of keratoconus .

 Here are some tips for athletes with keratoconus: